flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

     ##################################################################
     # Once you job has finished its processing, copy back your results
-    # and ONLY the results to /scratch, then cleanup the temporary
+    # and ONLY the results to /scratch, then clean-up the temporary
     # working directory

     cp -r /$TMPDIR/<OUTPUT_FOLDER> /scratch/user/<FAN>/<JOB_RESULT_FOLDER>